fikayo-sanni/ductape-docs/docs/import.md

 sidebar_position: 3
 ---

-# ⁠ ⁠How to Add Apps
+# ⁠⁠How to Add Apps

 Follow these steps to add and configure a new app (e.g., Paystack) in Ductape: